dstrus/lesson-transcripts/00-glossary.md

 ### selector

-In CSS, a **selector** is a pattern that defines which element a ruleset should apply to.
+In CSS, a **selector** is a pattern that defines which element(s) a ruleset should apply to.

 In JavaScript, a **selector** can be used to select elements with `document.querySelector()` or `document.querySelectorAll()`.

 ### string

-In programming languages such as JavaScript, a **string** is piece of data containing text.
+In JavaScript, **string** is a simple data type for values containing exclusively text, created by enclosing text within a set of quotation marks (single or double).

 ### syntax